Entries for 2026 will open soon!

 Best Pre-School Programme

-This award goes to the best programme or series that targets UK pre-schoolers specifically (0-4 years).
+This award goes to the best programme or series that targets UK pre-schoolers specifically (0-5 years).

 Judges will be looking for well-crafted programmes that entertain and teach very young children something about the world around them.
 Other measures of success include ratings, international sales and merchandising deals.

-Best Single Drama
+*NEW* - Best Returning Drama

-This award will go to the best single drama, including two partners, broadcast in the UK for the first time during the qualifying period.
+This award will go to the returning drama that the judges consider to be the best work of fiction broadcast in the UK, during the qualifying period.

 Best Soap/Continuing Drama